 ["Bad Moon Rising."
 The date is completely conjectural, as most dialogue references to the past are very vague.
 Camilla tells Caitlin about her children, "We had them back then to work in the fields," implying she came from a pre-industrial society, and Daedalus describes Goth as one of the "ancient ones."
 It is entirely possible, however, that the two were Embraced at vastly different times.]

 Around this time, humans make record of the Kindred, their clan divisions, and at least some of their powers.

 ["Prince of the City."
 Frank reads out that humans called "them" Kindred 800 years ago, along with the fact that they are divided into clans and their ability to see a past event by looking into an object.]

-Pope Sixtus IV authorises the Spanish Inquisition.
+Pope Sixtus IV publishes the Papal bull Exigit Sinceras Devotionis Affectus, authorising a Spanish Inquisition controlled by the monarchy.
 Humans catch and torture the Kindred because they are thought to be evil.
 Kindred are hunted down and burned alive by those who fear them and call them monsters.
 As a result of this persecution, the clans join together to maintain the Masquerade, a set of laws punishable by death that are intended to keep the Kindred from being seen as anything other than human, and the Nosferatu are able to live peacefully out of sight of humans below ground.
 A central tenet of the Masquerade is that Kindred must follow the Laws of Man.
 This rule begins as a practical way of preventing Kindred from being imprisoned or otherwise subjected to scrutiny, but over time, it takes on a more purely moral agenda.